2007 Report on Trucking Safety Statistics

 Latest Statistics on Trucking Accidents

-In January 2007, the Federal Motor Carrier Safety Administration published its latest report on trucking safety.
+In January 2007, the Federal Motor Carrier Safety Administration published a report on trucking safety.
 The report is based on 2005 data.
-A copy of the report, including charts and graphics is available here.

 Statistical findings from the report include:

 - Of all the people killed in motor vehicle crashes in 2008, 11 percent died in crashes that involved a large truck.
 Another 90,000 people were injured in crashes involving large trucks.